khanel/TDG/memory-bank/progress.md

 -   **Core Framework:** The `OrchestratorEnv` is fully implemented, providing a stable foundation for experimentation.
 -   **Component-Based Design:** The `ObservationComputer` and `RewardComputer` are implemented with minimal, well-defined feature sets.
 -   **Centralized Configuration:** The `create_env` factory and problem-specific `build_tsp_env` function ensure consistent and maintainable environment setup.
+-   **Dynamic Discovery:** The problem and solver registries now dynamically discover available components.
+-   **Generalized Training:** A new script, `train_generalized.py`, has been created to train a single policy across multiple problems and solvers.
 -   **Documentation:** A comprehensive set of design documents exists for all major components, and the Memory Bank is fully up-to-date.

 ## What's Left to Build

--   The generalized training loop (`train_generalized.py`) that uses the dynamic episode configuration.
 -   An experimentation framework for comparing different observation/reward schemes and baselines.
--   Adapters and wiring for additional problems beyond TSP (e.g., MaxCut, Knapsack).
+-   Adapters and wiring for additional problems beyond TSP, MaxCut, and Knapsack.

 ## Current Status

--   **Phase:** End of Initial Implementation.
-Ready for Experimentation.
+-   **Phase:** Ready for Generalized Training.
--   **Next Milestone:** Implement the generalized training loop and run the first baseline experiment.
+-   **Next Milestone:** Run the `train_generalized.py` script to produce the first `ppo_generalized.zip` model.

 ## Known Issues